Listen to our staff talk about NACDI and what it means to them and their community.

 participated in, or sponsored in recent years:

-NACDI recruited volunteers to go door to door registering voters in the Native community, a partnership with the City of Minneapolis.
+MVAT recruits volunteers to do voter engagement work like going door to door registering voters in the Native community.
+MVAT is created as a partnership with the City of Minneapolis.
 Understanding the importance of our vote will help the Indigenous community shape policy in the years to come.

 This illustration was created by artist William Brien to commemorate the 2020 election and a family voting together.

 Four Sisters Farmers Market is an Indigenous-centered food market, focused on both Indigenous and hyper-local foods from Phillips and surrounding neighborhoods.
 The market is a program of the Native American Community Development Institute (NACDI).
 Working with native-run farms and food producers, we will help develop a healthy, Indigenous food system that is accessible and welcoming to people in Phillips.

 NACDI welcomes a new partnership with Friends of the Falls, with an opportunity to build authentic, long-term relationships with Frist Nations people and shaping the future of the Upper Lock at Owamni.